YoloNomy/YoloNomy.github.io/_thermo/statistical/idealgas.md

 ### The energy of the particles

 Let us now apply our understanding of phase space to rederive the ideal gas properties known from classical thermodynamics, which we discussed extensively [here](../thermo/idealgas.md).
-Consider a box filled with $\mathcal{N}$ particles.
+Consider a box of volume $V$ filled with $\mathcal{N}$ particles.
 These particles are free and non interacting.
 Furthermore, we assume for now that they have all the same mass i.e. that the gas has a single composition.
 Treating the particles classicaly in the context of Newtonian mechanics, we can write the energy of each particle as $mv^2/2 = \vec{p}^2/2m$ (see the [classical mechanics](../../_meca/Newton/Energy.md) lecture on this topic).
 In a three dimensional space $\vec{p}^2 = p_1^2 +p_2^2+p_3^2$, following the notations for the components of the momentum introduced in the previous lecture.
 As such, the energy of a microstate, i.e. a particle configuration in the box associated to a point $\Gamma$ in phase space is the sum of each the energy of each individual particle, that is

 $$E(\Gamma)=\frac{1}{2m}\sum_n^{\mathcal{N}}(\vec{p}^{(n)})^2$$